MiguelTornero/slp-to-video/README.md

 ```bash
 npm install --no-optional
 ```
-Otherwise, if you are fine with using the provided FFMPEG binary (or don't have FFMPEG installed), simply install the depedencies as normal.
+If the FFMPEG binary is not installed by NPM, this tool will fallback to a local FFMPEG installation.
+Specifying the path to the FFMPEG binary using the `--ffmpeg-path` option overrides this behaviour.

 ### Playback Dolphin
 If you want to use the custom Dolphin Playback binary developed for this project that removes the frame limiter (resulting in faster conversions), you can initiate the Git submodule using the following command:
 ```bash
 git submodule update --init --recursive
 ```
-After that, follow the build instructions in `Ishiiruka/Readme.md` to build the binary.
-This tool will look for the built binary in the default build directory.
+After that, follow the build instructions in the `Readme.md` file inside the `Ishiiruka` directory to build the binary.
+This tool will look for the built binary in the default build output directory.

-If you already have a pre-built binary that you externally, you can just drop it in the `assets` directory.
+If you already have a pre-built binary that you got externally, you can just drop it in the `assets` directory or use the `--dolphin-path` option while running the command.

-If a Playback Dolphin binary is not found in the `Ishiiruka` build subdirectory, or in the `assets` directory, this tool will automatically look for a local [Slippi Launcher](https://slippi.gg/) installation as a fallback.
+If a Playback Dolphin binary is not found using the previous methods, this tool will automatically look for a local [Slippi Launcher](https://slippi.gg/) installation as a fallback.

 ## How to use
 This tool exposes the following `slp-to-video` command: